cynthialmy/cynthialmy.github.io/resume.md

         <p class="reference-role">Andreas Ragnarsson, Sponsor & Manager, Volvo Cars</p>
       </div>
       <div class="reference-quote">
-        <p>"It has been a true pleasure having you in our team for this rotation.
-You have been an highly appreciated team member and I'm impressed by how you delivered on all priorities we defined."</p>
+        <p>"It has been a true pleasure having you in our team.
+You have been a highly appreciated team member and I'm impressed by how you delivered on all priorities we defined."</p>
         <p>"Your contributions in 'demystifying' data contracts and tangibly showing how they can be implemented and used as a foundational part of our data platform architecture were great and will be very valuable for us moving forward."</p>
       </div>
     </div>